amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 * **model_output**: (String) This parameter specifies the file path where the quantized model will be saved.
 * **calibration_data_reader**: (Object or None) This parameter is a calibration data reader that enumerates the calibration data and generates inputs for the original model.
 If you wish to use random data for a quick test, you can set calibration_data_reader to None.
 * **quant_format**: (String) This parameter is used to specify the quantization format of the model.
 It has the following options:

   -  vai_q_onnx.QuantFormat.QOperator: This option quantizes the model directly using quantized operators.
   -  vai_q_onnx.QuantFormat.QDQ: This option quantizes the model by inserting QuantizeLinear/DeQuantizeLinear into the tensor.
 It supports 8-bit quantization only.
   -  vai_q_onnx.VitisQuantFormat.QDQ: This option quantizes the model by inserting VitisQuantizeLinear/VitisDequantizeLinear into the tensor.
 It supports a wider range of bit-widths and precisions.
   -  vai_q_onnx.VitisQuantFormat.FixNeuron (Experimental): This option quantizes the model by inserting FixNeuron (a combination of QuantizeLinear and DeQuantizeLinear) into the tensor.
 This quant format is currently experimental and cannot use for actual deployment.

 * **calibrate_method**: (String) The method used in calibration, default to vai_q_onnx.PowerOfTwoMethod.MinMSE.

-    For IPU_CNN platforms, power-of-two methods should be used, options are:
+  - For CNNs running on the IPU, power-of-two methods should be used, options are:

     - vai_q_onnx.PowerOfTwoMethod.NonOverflow: This method get the power-of-two quantize parameters for each tensor to make sure min/max values not overflow.
     - vai_q_onnx.PowerOfTwoMethod.MinMSE: This method get the power-of-two quantize parameters for each tensor to minimize the mean-square-loss of quantized values and float values.
 This takes longer time but usually gets better accuracy.

-    For IPU_Transformer or CPU platforms, float scale methods should be used, options are:
+  - For Transformers running on the IPU, or for CNNs running on the CPU, float scale methods should be used, options are:

     -  vai_q_onnx.CalibrationMethod.MinMax: This method obtains the quantization parameters based on the minimum and maximum values of each tensor.
     -  vai_q_onnx.CalibrationMethod.Entropy: This method determines the quantization parameters by considering the entropy algorithm of each tensor's distribution.
     -  vai_q_onnx.CalibrationMethod.Percentile: This method calculates quantization parameters using percentiles of the tensor values.

 * **input_nodes**:  (List of Strings) This parameter is a list of the names of the starting nodes to be quantized.
 Nodes in the model before these nodes will not be quantized.
 For example, this argument can be used to skip some pre-processing nodes or stop the first node from being quantized.
 The default value is an empty list ([]).
 * **output_nodes**: (List of Strings) This parameter is a list of the names of the end nodes to be quantized.
 Nodes in the model after these nodes will not be quantized.
 For example, this argument can be used to skip some post-processing nodes or stop the last node from being quantized.
 The default value is an empty list ([]).
 * **op_types_to_quantize**:  (List of Strings or None) If specified, only operators of the given types will be quantized (e.g., ['Conv'] to only quantize Convolutional layers).
 By default, all supported operators will be quantized.